EmilyOng/simpledb/6.830-lab1/notes.md

 # Buffer Pool

 The `BufferPool` is responsible for caching pages in memory that have been recently read from the disk.
 All operators read and write pages from various files on disk through the buffer pool.

+# Heap File

+A `HeapFile` object is arranged into a set of pages, each of which consists of a fixed number of bytes for storing tuples, including a header.
+- Each table in the database corresponds to a single `HeapFile.
+- Each page in a `HeapFile` is arranged as a set of slots, each of which can hold a single tuple (*tuples for a given table in SimpleDB are assumed to be of the same size*), and a header (consisting of a bitmap with one bit per tuple slot).